anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is no scarcity of opportunity to make a living at what you love; there's only scarcity of resolve to make it happen.
+Quote: It is good even for old men to learn wisdom.

-By: Wayne Dyer
+By: Aeschylus